Satbir-Singh-42/MedTech-Hackthon-29-30-March-2025/replit.md

   - Ensured security practices are maintained throughout the migration
   - Tested application functionality and confirmed all components are operational
   - Migration process fully completed with all checklist items verified
+  - Project is now ready for continued development in Replit environment

 - **2025-01-20 - Mobile Responsiveness Enhancement**:
   - Added comprehensive mobile CSS utilities (touch-manipulation, safe area support, responsive text)